slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
+> *"The problem is not to find the answer, it’s to face the answer."  -- Terence Mckenna*
 > *"You can ignore reality, but you can’t ignore the consequences of ignoring reality."  -- Ayn Rand*
-> *"The problem is not to find the answer, it’s to face the answer."  -- Terence Mckenna*
++ naval@x -- People think they can’t change themselves, but they can.
+People think they can change others, but they can’t.
++ omanueljoaquim@x -- Quem não generaliza, cai sempre nas provas anedóticas.
+Não é um erro lógico, é sobrevivência.
++ shl@x -- You can’t change someone.
+All you can do is understand them

+- grow also feels like loss
+- Inertia is why a car does not stop the moment the brakes are applied.
 - next shot is more important than last mistake.
 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.
-- grow also feels like loss
-- Inertia is why a car does not stop the moment the brakes are applied.
 -->

 > *"This is the joy of the rose, that it blows, and then it goes."